-Opioid use disorder and opioid overdoses are at epidemic levels in the United States today, and opioid misuse also creates secondary public health impacts by increasing demand on our first responders, law enforcement and healthcare agencies.
+Opioid misuse and overdoses are at epidemic levels in the United States today, and data indicates that opioid overdoses have increased in South Carolina since the beginning of the COVID-19 pandemic, likely due to increased anxiety, social isolation and depression.
+This opioid epidemic also creates secondary public health impacts by increasing demand on our first responders, law enforcement and healthcare agencies.

 DHEC's Efforts to Combat Opioid Overdose Deaths

-We are part of the South Carolina Opioid Emergency Response Team, and also participate in the Center for Disease Control’s Overdose Data to Action initiative, a cooperative agreement focusing on the complex and changing nature of the epidemic through an interdisciplinary, comprehensive, and cohesive public health approach.
-Every day we work closely with federal, state and local partners to take actions against this threat in a number of ways:
+DHEC is part of the South Carolina Opioid Emergency Response Team, and participates in the Centers for Disease Control and Prevention (CDC) Overdose Data to Action (OD2A) initiative, a cooperative agreement focusing on the complex and changing nature of the epidemic through an interdisciplinary, comprehensive, and cohesive public health approach.
+Every day we work closely with federal, state and local partners to combat the opioid epidemic in a number of ways:

-Educational Training: We empower individuals and families to make safer choices through opioid educational training at the community level and our Hold Out the Lifeline partnership with communities of faith.
+Families and Communities: We empower individuals and families to make safer choices through opioid educational training at the community level as well as the Strengthening Families Program, Botvin Lifeskills Program, and Hold Out the Lifeline partnership with communities of faith.

-Healthcare: DHEC partners with healthcare systems to provide opioid-related education for doctors and health care providers, including training of more than 700 providers to date.
+Healthcare: DHEC partners with healthcare systems to provide opioid-related education for doctors and health care providers, including training of nearly 2,000 health care prescribers and professionals to date.

-Naloxone: DHEC’s Bureau of Emergency Medical Services regulates and monitors paramedic usage of the opioid antidote naloxone, and expanded the scope of practice for first responders including EMRs, EMTs, and AEMTs to authorize them to carry and use naloxone.
-EMS also created the Law Enforcement Officer Naloxone (LEON) program in 2015 to train law enforcement agencies across South Carolina to identify, treat and report drug overdoses attributed to opioids.
+First Responders and Naloxone: DHEC’s Bureau of Emergency Medical Services regulates and monitors paramedic usage of the opioid antidote naloxone, and expanded the scope of practice for first responders including EMRs, EMTs, and AEMTs to authorize them to carry and use naloxone.

 Drug Monitoring: DHEC’s Bureau of Drug Control administers the state's prescription monitoring program, called the South Carolina Reporting & Identification Prescription Tracking System (SCRIPTS), which tracks the dispensing of controlled substance prescriptions.
 Drug Control also works closely with a range of law enforcement and government agencies to identify prescription drug abuse hotspots and improve investigation and prosecution of prescription drug abuse cases.